MicrosoftDocs/entra-docs/docs/identity/devices/howto-device-identity-virtual-desktop-infrastructure.md

 ### Non-persistent VDI

-When deploying non-persistent VDI, Microsoft recommends organizations implement the following guidance.
+When administrators deploy non-persistent VDI, Microsoft recommends you implement the following guidance.
 Failure to do so results in your directory having lots of stale Microsoft Entra hybrid joined devices that were registered from your non-persistent VDI platform.
 These stale devices result in increased pressure on your tenant quota and risk of service interruption because of running out of tenant quota.

 - If you're relying on the System Preparation Tool (sysprep.exe) and if you're using a pre-Windows 10 1809 image for installation, make sure that image isn't from a device that is already registered with Microsoft Entra ID as Microsoft Entra hybrid joined.
 - If you're relying on a Virtual Machine (VM) snapshot to create more VMs, make sure that snapshot isn't from a VM that is already registered with Microsoft Entra ID as Microsoft Entra hybrid join.
 - Active Directory Federation Services (AD FS) supports instant join for non-persistent VDI and Microsoft Entra hybrid join.
 - Create and use a prefix for the display name (for example, NPVDI-) of the computer that indicates the desktop as non-persistent VDI-based.
-- For Windows current in a Federated environment (for example, AD FS):
+- For Windows devices in a Federated environment (for example, AD FS):
    - Implement **dsregcmd /join** as part of VM boot sequence/order and before user signs in.
    - **DO NOT** execute dsregcmd /leave as part of VM shutdown/restart process.
 - Define and implement process for [managing stale devices](manage-stale-devices.md).